Employment at Swallowtail School

 • A dedication to Waldorf Education

-Swallowtail School is an associate member of AWSNA and WECAN.
-Salary is based on education and experience.
-Benefits include tuition remission for dependents and medical/dental/vision.
-To apply, please send a letter of intent, resume, and three references to Jessica Foster at jfoster@SwallowtailSchool.org
+To apply, please send a letter of intent, resume, and three references to hiring@swallowtailschool.org

 • Substitute teachers should have classroom experience and an interest in Waldorf Education.
 All substitutes must pass a background check and those who work in our Preschool or Kindergarten must also be listed in the Central Background Registry through the Early Learning Division of the Oregon Dept. of Education.

-To be considered for substitute work during the 2023-24 school year, please send a letter of interest and resume to Jessica Foster at jfoster@SwallowtailSchool.org
+To be considered for substitute work during the 2024-25 school year, please send a letter of interest and resume to hiring@swallowtailschool.org

 Swallowtail At A Glance

-Swallowtail serves students approximately 160 students from PreK through Grade 8.
+Swallowtail School serves approximately 150 students from PreK through Grade 8.
 We are located at the intersection of rural Oregon farmland and the Portland suburbs, with a main campus in Cornelius and a farm property a few minutes away in Hillsboro.
-At Swallowtail we are fortunate to have an exceptionally committed and supportive community of families and a close-knit collegial group who value working together in collaboration.
+At Swallowtail we are fortunate to have an exceptionally committed and supportive community of families, and a close-knit collegial group who value working together in collaboration.
 We have a thriving Early Childhood program with one preschool and two mixed-age kindergartens, and those classes are usually full with a wait list.
 Grades classes range from 12-18 students.
 They are well supported by subject offerings (Music, Handwork, Spanish, Movement, Agricultural Arts, Middle School Math, and Eurythmy in blocks).
-Grades and Early Childhood classes spend one day per week in the fall and spring at our farm property where they work with our Farm Educator and full time Farmer to deepen their connection to and understanding of the land.
+Grades and Early Childhood classes spend one day per week in the fall and spring at our farm property where they work with our Agricultural Arts Teacher and full-time Farmer to deepen their connection to and understanding of the land.

 Main Campus